Tonny-blaire/Tonny-blaire/README.md

--  Hi, I’m @Tonny-blaire
+-  Hi, I’m Tonny Blaire

 -  I’m interested in technology and software engineering machine learning and Information technology

 -  I’m currently learning ... artificial intelligence machine learning and Development

 -  I’m looking to collaborate on summitsand hackathons to connect with other techies

--  How to reach me through either my email blairetonney4@gmail.com or my phone number +245715514130 or rather through my linked in https://www.linkedin.com/in/tonny-blaire-3b39bb222
+-  How to reach me through either my email blairetonney4@gmail.com or my phone number +254715514130 or rather through my linked in https://www.linkedin.com/in/tonny-blaire-3b39bb222

 -  Pronouns:Mr/He
 -  Fun fact:  I love codding